OpenFactCheck: A Unified Framework for Factuality Evaluation of LLMs: Introduction

 \section{Introduction}

 Large language models (LLMs) have demonstrated impressive capabilities in generating naturally-sounding answers over a broad range of human inquiries.
 However, \gptfouro~\citep{gpt4} and other text generation models still produce content that deviates from real-world facts~\citep{bang2023multichatgpt, ali2023failurechatgpt, giuven2023llmsfailures}.
-This degrades the performance of LLMs and undermines their reliability, which is a significant bottleneck for deployment~\citep{chuang2023dola, geng2023survey}.
+This degrades the performance of LLMs and undermines their reliability, which is a significant bottleneck for their deployment~\citep{chuang2023dola, geng2023survey}, especially for high-stake applications, e.g., clinical, legal, and financial settings.

 Many studies have explored evaluating the factuality of LLMs~\cite{lee2022factuality, chuang2023dola, shi2023trusting, chen2023felm}.
 Two challenges have been identified: (\emph{i})~it is difficult to assess the factuality of open-domain free-form responses, and (\emph{ii})~different papers use different evaluation datasets and measures, which makes it hard to compare them, thus hampering future progress~\cite{wang2024factuality-survey}.
-To mitigate these issues, we introduce \textbf{\ofc}, an Open-source Factuality Evaluation Framework for LLMs.
+To mitigate these issues, we introduce \textbf{\ofc}.

-\ofc comprises the following three core modules as shown in \figref{fig:framework}: \begin{compactitem} \item \responseevaluator: It allows users to customize an automatic fact-checker and to verify free-form documents to alleviate the first problem. \item \llmevaluator: A unified LLM factuality evaluation module which applies seven factuality-specific benchmarks to assess the LLM factuality ability from different aspects and then produces a report to illustrate the weakness and strength, tackling the second challenge. \item \factcheckerevaluator: It assesses the verification accuracy of fact-checkers, equipped with a leaderboard in terms of accuracy, latency, and costs, aiming to encourage the development of advanced automatic fact-checking systems. \end{compactitem}
+\ofc is an Open-source Factuality Evaluation Framework for LLMs and it comprises the following three core modules (see \figref{fig:framework}): \begin{itemize} \item \responseevaluator: It allows users to customize an automatic fact-checker and to verify the factuality of all claims made in a free-form document to alleviate the first problem. \item \llmevaluator: A unified LLM factuality evaluation module which applies seven factuality-specific benchmarks to assess the LLM factuality ability from different aspects and then produces a report to illustrate the weakness and strength, tackling the second challenge. \item \factcheckerevaluator: It assesses the verification accuracy of fact-checkers, equipped with a leaderboard in terms of accuracy, latency, and costs, aiming to encourage the development of advanced automatic fact-checking systems. \end{itemize}

 The modules are designed for seamless integration, each contributing to and enhancing the capabilities of the others.
 The results of human verification derived from \llmevaluator can be used as the benchmark for evaluating the accuracy of automated fact-checkers.
 Simultaneously, the most effective checker identified in \factcheckerevaluator can be deployed for automated fact-checking tasks.
 Each fact-checker in \factcheckerevaluator can be an implementation in \responseevaluator.
 Complex user inquiries may be considered as potential candidates of the factuality assessment dataset utilized in \llmevaluator.